 - Help the kitchen interact with the servers quickly and easily

-- Help a manager track employees’ work hours and plan their future schedules
+- Help a manager track employees’ work hours and plan future schedules

-- Log data from past weeks or months in order to create detailed reports about the restaurant’s long-term growth
+- Log data from past weeks (or months) to create detailed reports about the restaurant’s long-term growth

 - Streamline the order process from start to finish, including accepting online orders and sending email receipts

-The bottom line: A good POS centralizes all the processes of a restaurant, bar or cafe, allowing the manager to improve on what’s working and fix what’s not.
+The bottom line: A good POS centralizes all the processes of a restaurant, bar, or cafe, allowing the manager to improve upon – and fix – its processes.
 It will pay for itself and then some.

 With a few key bits of information from you, our dedicated comparison tool will filter through the available POS systems and obtain a quote specifically designed for your restaurant business.

-What are the top Restaurant POS software features to look for?
+What are the top restaurant POS system features to look for?

 While the best systems might include a handful of unique traits, they should also provide a selection of the following top features.